-The Operations Lieutenant shall be responsible for ensuring that all inmates who have commissary privileges have the opportunity to order and receive commissary items in a timely manner.
+The Operations Lieutenant shall be responsible for ensuring that all incarcerated persons who have commissary privileges have the opportunity to order and receive commissary items in a timely manner.

-All inmates shall be afforded the opportunity to review an accounting of their money held in their account, including deposits, debits, and commissary goods purchased and received.
-Any discrepancy of the inmate's funds shall be immediately reported to the Commissary Manager.
-If the Commissary Manager and the involved inmate cannot settle the discrepancy, the matter will be handled by grievance in order to resolve the discrepancy.
+All incarcerated persons shall be afforded the opportunity to review an accounting of their money held in their account, including deposits, debits, and commissary goods purchased and received.
+Any discrepancy of the incarcerated person's funds shall be immediately reported to the